Successful Wedding Day Coordination Tips | Tips + Advice

-This week, we are giving our best tips for successful wedding day coordination.
-Wedding day coordination is often the first service offered by wedding planners when they are just starting out.
-It’s a great way to get to know vendors, learn how different venues work and get experience before offering full-service planning.
-Today is the final part of our series offering successful tips for wedding day coordination services.
-You can find part one here: Before the Wedding Day and part two here: On the Wedding Day.
+This week, we are giving our best tips for successful wedding day management.
+Wedding day management is often the first service offered by wedding planners when they are just starting out.
+It’s a great way to get to know vendors, learn how different venues work, and get experience before offering full-service planning.

-When in doubt about a wedding detail before the big day, ask the bride.
+When in doubt about a wedding detail before the big day, ask the couple.
 When in doubt on the wedding day, you may need to make a decision based on what your clients would want.
 You know your clients best.
-If the bride and groom are very laid back and you know they don’t care about napkin folds, you can make a decision about what looks best.
-On the other hand, if your client is very particular, you may want to check with her about those types of details on the wedding day if you have not discussed it before.
+If the couple is very laid back and you know they don’t care about napkin folds, you can make a decision about what looks best.
+On the other hand, if your client is very particular or tends to be high maintenance, you may want to check with her about those types of details on the wedding day if you have not discussed it before.

-What other tips and advice can you offer other planners who provide wedding day coordination services?
+What other tips and advice can you offer other planners who provide wedding day management services?
 Please share them in the comments.

 If you need guidance on your wedding planning packages and pricing, learn more about our professional guide: Pricing With Confidence: Secrets to Profitable Pricing & Services for Professional Wedding Planners.
 This product includes an 80+ page comprehensive guide to pricing and services, ready-to-use planning package templates, example website wording for your services page, a detailed spreadsheet to calculate your pricing, and much more!